-Federal indictment accuses Backpage founders of aiding prostitution
+Indictment accuses Backpage founders of aiding prostitution

 - Buying a home as an unmarried couple?
 Take 3 steps

-Larry Kazan, who represents Lacey, didn’t return a call seeking comment.
-There is no listing for Larkin’s attorney.
+Larry Kazan, an attorney representing Lacey, didn’t return a phone call seeking comment on the indictment.
+Court records didn’t list a lawyer for Larkin.

+Executive vice president Scott Spear was charged with facilitating prostitution and money laundering, while chief financial officer John Brunst was charged with money laundering.

+Sales and marketing director Dan Hyer, operations manager Andrew Padilla and assistant operations manager Joye Vaught also were charged with facilitating prostitution.
+The indictment alleged that Padilla threatened to fire any employee who acknowledged in writing that the escorts depicted in ads were actually prostitutes.

 Follow Jacques Billeaud at twitter.com/jacquesbilleaud.
 His work can be found at https://bit.ly/2GGWEPO.